A recent article in Toyota Times described Akio Toyoda’s view of Toyota Production System in the context of:

 Times have changed and Mr. Toyoda seems to be preparing the company for a future in which a more fundamental, human view of TPS, as expressed by Sakichi Toyoda and Kiichiro Toyoda, is necessary to assure company survival.
 In addition, the understanding of TPS as expressed by outside experts may have had an excessive and unwanted influence within Toyota, and so Mr. Toyoda seeks to reverse that influence and return to a basic organic understanding of TPS.
 This negative influence likely includes the ever-increasing superficiality of understanding and practice of TPS that has become rampant in the Lean community in the last 15 years or so.

 Managers trained in classical management do not think they need to dirty themselves by going to the frontlines, make work easier for employees, shorten lead times at each process, or speed the flow of kaizen ideas.
-If Mr. Toyoda’s understanding of TPS takes root in Toyota, then it likely be a significant reason why Toyota prospers in the future.
+If Mr. Toyoda’s understanding of TPS takes root in Toyota, then it will likely be a significant reason why Toyota prospers in the future.
 While the Lean community remains fixated on leadership behaviors, Mr. Toyoda is focused on management mindset and is trying to break a few very important preconceptions that threaten company survival.
 In contrast, managers trained in classical management are enfeebled by myriad preconceptions that put them father behind the times with each passing day.
 Yet, their view of TPS, Lean, Agile, and other forms of progressive management are seen as nothing more than an unwanted corruption of the normative order that must be beaten back if not destroyed.
 We’ll see who survives.